Freefall 3050 A.D.

-Freefall 3050 A.D. is an action video game developed by Total ArKade Software and published in 2000 by VM Labs for the Nuon. it was one of only eight games officially released for the Nuon.
-The title was later ported to Microsoft Windows in January 2019, and an originally-cancelled port for the Xbox was unofficially released as open source in August 2019.
+Freefall 3050 A.D. is an action video game developed by Total ArKade Software and published in 2000 by VM Labs for the Nuon.
+It was one of only eight games officially released for the Nuon.
+The title was ported to Microsoft Windows in January 2019, and a cancelled port for the Xbox was unofficially released as open source in August 2019.

 Gameplay

 Freefall 3050 A.D. is an action game where the player controls Commander Alexander Menon, a cop in the year 3050.
 In this futuristic setting, humanity has been forced into extremely tall buildings which stretch into an environmentally controlled stratosphere.
 The increased population density also brought an increase in criminal activity, leading to the formation of the "Drop Corps", an elite group of law enforcers equipped with laser weapons and advanced skydiving technology.
 The game features 15 levels, and 4 training levels.
 Each mission starts with the main character launching into a freefall to pursue and shoot down criminals.
 The player can use weaponry such as laser guns, homing missiles and grenades, as well as specialized tools such as airbrakes or anti-gravity boots to slow the character's descent.
 The player must also manage an oxygen supply, as well as the character's health and shield, all of which can be replenished by collecting pick-ups throughout the levels.